 Rural communities and farmers are also potential beneficiaries of microfinance.
 Agriculture is a key sector for many developing countries, yet small farmers often struggle to secure the resources they need to improve their productivity and expand their operations.
 Microfinance can provide these farmers with access to credit, as well as training and other resources, to help them improve their yields and increase their incomes.

-Overall, microfinance has the potential to benefit a wide range of individuals and communities, particularly those who have been excluded from traditional banking systems.
+Despite common myths surrounding Microfinance it has the potential to benefit a wide range of individuals and communities, particularly those who have been excluded from traditional banking systems.
 By providing access to financial services, microfinance can help to reduce poverty, promote economic growth, and empower individuals to achieve their full potential.

 What is a Microfinance Bank?